Televisión Nacional de Chile en Isla de Pascua: History

-In the 1970s and 1980s there were constant complaints and questionings on behalf of locals respecting the quality of the programming sent by TVN; this way, channel 7 in Hanga Roa also aired its own slots, aimed primarily at delivering information supplied by the Municipality and the Provincial Government.
+In the 1970s and 1980s there were constant complaints and questionings on behalf of locals respecting the quality of the programming sent by TVN; this way, channel 7 in Hanga Roa added a local opt out to the broadcast hours, aimed primarily at delivering information supplied by the Municipality and the Provincial Government to residents and tourists.
+In 1983, given that TVN Channel 7 was the only TV station in the island, viewers noticed that it had also broadcast Canal 13 programming via videotape per a affilation agreement with the Santiago-based broadcaster, to complement TVN programs and its local productions.
+The initial package in August of that year consisted of Mundo 83, Creaciones and sporting events.
+UCTV director Hugo Morales traveled to Easter Island who demanded, after a survey, that locals needed more programs from the network, and that, according to Andrés Bustamante, only national productions could be given to the TVN station, as imported programming depended on contracts.
+As of 1985, its programming ran for six hours a day, as well as airing a weekly recap of the national news program 60 minutos.

 Live broadcasts of TVN's mainland signal to Easter Island started in 1996, which were joined by Mata O Te Rapa Nui, first local channel of the island, in September 1999, Red Televisión in August 2004 y Chilevisión in 2011.
 The transmitting towers are located at the foothills of the Rano Kau volcano.

 On July 30, 2021, the National Television Council granted TVN a digital terrestrial television license to the island, beginning the process of renewing its equipment to broadcast in the new system.